Review of Capital: A Critique of Political Economy (1867/1887)

 Marx died in 1883, still working on the later volumes of Capital.
 Soon before his death, he wrote a letter to his son-in-law Paul Lafargue and the French Workers’ Party organizer Jules Guesde.
 Both men claimed to represent “Marxist” principles, so Marx himself accused them of “phrase-mongering”.
 He said to his friend and sponsor Friedrich Engels, apropos of the letter, “If one thing is certain, it is that I am not a Marxist”.
 Herein lies the great paradox of Capital.
 Marx wrote a polemic, then watched as that polemic was received as a rigid new framework, not only ready-made to replace the old, but to be vulgarized like the old, with Marx himself crucified as its figurehead.
 As I said, for all his compassion, his approach is solemn.
 It’s based on a loose material empiricism, striving to understand “how capitalist production acts on the brain-functions of capitalists and their retainers”.
 However, he was far from creating an accurate, deterministic and maintainable model of the world economy, and that’s not just for lack of data.
 In an 1873 afterword to the second German edition of Capital, he answered one of his critics on the subject of the book’s worryingly unstable epistemological basement.
 “My dialectic method”, Marx wrote in his defence, “is not only different from the Hegelian, but is its direct opposite.”
 That’s a lie.
 He rejects the mysticism and logical incoherence of Hegel, yet he affirms that the Hegelian dialectic, a “dead dog” since the days of The Ego and Its Own (1844), “includes in its comprehension and affirmative recognition of the existing state of things, at the same time also, the recognition of the negation of that state, of its inevitable breaking up”.
 This is why he used some of Hegel’s thinking in Capital: It was an unfashionable and therefore “punk” choice; it aligned with Marx’s ambition to see both what was and what ought to be in its place, as men like Bentham had done; and it aligned also with the relatively crude (“inevitable”) revolutionary determinism of “The Communist Manifesto” (1848).
 In reality, the result was not utopia.
 100 years after the publication of Capital, endless parades were held on Karl-Marx-Allee in East Germany.
 Beyond the Allee’s pompous high-rises, workers continued to live in fear and squalor.
 The main difference was that these new workers lived under pictures of the author, alongside those of the communist dictators who appropriated his work.

 The economists of the East German satellite state were trained to understand Marx’s labour-based theory of value—and his other models—not as the makeshift tools of a vital critical thinker, but as the truth.
-Infamously, they had to study Hegel like Christians study the Old Testament (ca. 164 BCE).
+Infamously, they had to study Hegel like Christians study The Old Testament (ca. 164 BCE).
 By this time, Marx’s work was deliberately misunderstood as something akin to early ecological succession theory with its simple progression of “seres”.
 It had all congealed into political dogma.
 In the decades of East Germany’s decline and collapse, leftist academics argued hopelessly over the details.
 Just to name one example from the capitalist West, in the 1980s, G. E. M. de Ste.
 Croix and Moses Finley bickered—very politely—in articles on the economic history of classical antiquity, over just how to apply the concept of class struggle to literal slavery.
 They were fine scholars and agreed, as a matter of course, that they had vanishingly few statistics available with which to understand this “mode of production”, but that way, they could focus on their minor ideological differences all the better.
 Marx’s ideas on fetishism (covered in one chapter of the first volume, greatly expanded from its first edition) and alienation (barely covered at all in the first volume) grew in interpretation almost into a religion of capitalist mind control while late-Soviet economists carved their filigree into endless branches of inapplicable theory.
 Meanwhile, capitalism celebrated new triumphs.

 This book—this kaleidoscope—spans hundreds of years of economic history, both before and—by association—after its writing.
-It’s what you call a rich tapestry.
 Actually reading it is an antidote to the many fallacies of its reception, all across the political spectrum from left to right.
 Personally, I conclude that the author would have hated what the Soviet Union ultimately became—politically, economically, and morally—just as he hated the hypocrisy of the English industrialists who pretended to believe, like Scrooge in a A Christmas Carol (1843), that any and all work is a social and personal good.
 The book shows how Marx instead steered close to the relevant facts and to the most commonly held moral values, not with the best scientific methods, but with everything he had to give.